The Adults in Scouting

 • Make use of the skills and experience available from other trustees while taking appropriate advice when necessary.

 Since 2008 The Scout Association has provided a national policy to cover the trustees of any Scout charity.
-That includes members of Executive Committees for Scout Groups, Districts and Counties, as well as those who manage other Scout assets such as building or campsite committees.
+That includes members of Trustee Boards for Scout Groups, Districts and Counties, as well as those who manage other Scout assets such as building or campsite committees.
 For more information, contact Unity (Scout Insurance Service): call 0345 040 7703 or visit www.scoutinsurance.co.uk